-GASB notes that pension obligations, whether funded or unfunded, are part of the "employment exchange" - that is, the employee is trading his or her labor in exchange for wages, benefits and the promise of a future pension.
-GASB noted that the unfunded portion of this pension promise is a present obligation of the Division, part of a bargained-for benefit to the employee and should accordingly be reported by the Division as a liability since they received the benefit of the exchange.
-However, the Division is not responsible for certain key factors affecting the balance of this liability.
+GASB notes that pension and OPEB obligations, whether funded or unfunded, are part of the employment exchange - that is, the employee is trading his or her labor in exchange for wages, benefits and the promise of a future pension and OPEB.
+GASB noted that the unfunded portion of this promise is a present obligation of the government, part of a bargained-for benefit to the employee and should accordingly be reported by the government as a liability since they received the benefit of the exchange.
+However, the Division is not responsible for certain key factors affecting the balance of these liabilities.
 In Ohio, the employee shares the obligation of funding pension benefits with the employer.
-Both employer and employee contribution rates are capped by State statute.
+Both employer and employee contribution rates are capped by State Statute.
 A change in these caps requires action of both Houses of the General Assembly and approval of the Governor.
-Benefit provisions are also determined by State statute.
+Benefit provisions are also determined by State Statute.
+The Ohio Revised Code (ORC) permits, but does not require the retirement systems to provide healthcare to eligible benefit recipients.
+The retirement systems may allocate a portion of the employer contributions to provide for these OPEB benefits.

 The employee enters the employment exchange with the knowledge that the employer's promise is limited not by contract but by law.
-The employer enters the exchange also knowing that there is a specific, legal limit to its contribution to the pension system.
-In Ohio, there is no legal means to enforce the unfunded liability of the pension system against the public employer.
+The employer enters the exchange also knowing that there is a specific, legal limit to its contribution to the retirement system.
+In Ohio, there is no legal means to enforce the unfunded liabilities of the pension/OPEB plans against the public employer.
 State law operates to mitigate/lessen the moral obligation of the public employer to the employee, because all parties enter the employment exchange with notice as to the law.
-The pension system is responsible for the administration of the plan.
+The retirement system is responsible for the administration of the pension and OPEB plans.

 Most long-term liabilities have set repayment schedules or, in the case of compensated absences (i.e. sick and vacation leave), are satisfied through paid time-off or termination payments.
-There is no repayment schedule for the net pension liability.
-As explained above, changes in pension benefits, contribution rates, and return on investments affect the balance of the net pension liability, but are outside the control of the Division.
-In the event that contributions, investment returns and other changes are insufficient to keep up with required pension payments, State statute does not assign/identify the responsible party for the unfunded portion.
-Due to the unique nature of how the net pension liability is satisfied, this liability is separately identified within the long-term liability section of the statement of net position.
+There is no repayment schedule for the net pension liability or the net OPEB liability.
+As previously explained, changes in benefits, contribution rates and return on investments affect the balance of these liabilities, but are outside the control of the Division.
+In the event that contributions, investment returns and other changes are insufficient to keep up with required payments, State Statute does not assign/identify the responsible party for the unfunded portion.
+Due to the unique nature of how the net pension liability and the net OPEB liability are satisfied, these liabilities are separately identified within the long-term liability section of the statement of net position.

-In accordance with GASB Statement No. 68, the Division's statements prepared on an accrual basis of accounting include an annual pension expense for their proportionate share of each plan's change in net pension liability not accounted for as deferred inflows/outflows of resources.
+In accordance with GASB Statement No. 68 and GASB Statement No. 75, the Division's statements prepared on an accrual basis of accounting include an annual pension expense and an annual OPEB expense for their proportionate share of each plan's change in net pension liability and net OPEB liability, respectively, not accounted for as deferred inflows/outflows of resources.

-As a result of implementing GASB Statement No. 68, the Division is reporting a net pension liability and deferred inflows/outflows of resources related to pension on the accrual basis of accounting.
+As a result of implementing GASB Statement No. 75, the Division is reporting a net OPEB liability and deferred inflows/outflows of resources related to OPEB on the accrual basis of accounting.
+This implementation also had the effect of restating net position at December 31, 2017 from \$1,507,361,000 to \$1,470,198,000.
+Additional information on the restatement can be found in Note J - Restatement.